niravpanchal2008/swagger-mongoose-crud/README.md

 //Will show a single entity, takes 'id' exports.show = crud.show;

+//Will count the number of entries in the DB, Supports filter options. exports.count = crud.count;

 //crud.model will hold the Mongoose Model.
 //crud.schema will hold the schema passed on at constructor crud.select = [